Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Introduction

-In this work, we establish a general graph marginalization technique that allows us to find valid IV models for processes $S$, such as the one shown in \cref{fig:sub3}.
-Based on these results, we propose two solutions to identify causal effects in time series.
-The first solution (`conditional IV' or `CIV') identifies $\beta$ using IV conditioned on one or more past states $I_{t-j}, j \geq 3$ of the instrument process.
-The second solution is based on `nuisance IV' (or `NIV'), a modification of IV that we develop; it can be used not only for time series but also for i.i.d.\ data.
-It allows for stronger identifiability results by adding nuisance treatment variables to the target causal effect.
-Applied to the time series setting, nuisance IV yields a consistent estimator for the target of inference $\beta$ by adding the effect of one or more nuisance regressors, e.g., $Y_{t-1}$.
+The second solution is based on {a modification of IV that} can be used not only for time series but also for i.i.d.\ data. {It adds nuisance treatment variables to the target causal effect and thereby allows for stronger identifiability results.
+This is a straightforward idea but we are not aware that this has been discussed explicitly, so we suggest to call it `nuisance IV' (or `NIV').} Applied to the time series setting, nuisance IV yields a consistent estimator for the target of inference $\beta$ by {including nuisance regressors, such as $Y_{t-1}$, that also affect $Y_t$.
+In the example above, it yields the identifying equation $\{I_{t-2}, \ldots, I_{t-m-1}\} \indep Y_t - \beta X_{t-1} - \kappa Y_{t-1}$ for some $m$.
+As for the first solution, we will detail the reasoning behind these equations and conditions for identifiability.}

-Similar to the i.i.d.\ case, these two approaches induce identifying moment equations that are satisfied by the causal effect $\beta$.
+Similar to the i.i.d.\ case, these two approaches induce identifying moment equations that are satisfied by the {total} causal effect $\beta$.
 Rank conditions guarantee that their solution is unique, allowing us to identify the causal effect.
 Unlike in the i.i.d.\ case, however, the standard conditions are not easily interpretable in the time series setting.
 We therefore develop sufficient and necessary conditions on the parameters of the data-generating process that provide insight on when identifiability holds.
-Our results imply that identifiability with nuisance IV depends on geometric multiplicities of eigenvalues of the parameter matrix in the VAR process, and we show that if parameters are drawn at random from a continuous distribution, the causal effect $\beta$ of $X_{t-1}$ on $Y_t$ is almost surely identifiable.
+Our results imply that identifiability with nuisance IV depends on geometric multiplicities of eigenvalues of the parameter matrix in the VAR{($1$)} process, and we show that if parameters are drawn at random from a continuous distribution, the causal effect $\beta$ of $X_{t-1}$ on $Y_t$ is almost surely identifiable.
 In particular, it is possible to identify the causal effect even if the instrument $I$ is univariate and the regressor $X$ is multivariate.
-For both of the approaches (conditional IV and nuisance IV), we propose estimators and prove that, in case of identifiability, these estimators consistently estimate the direct causal effect.
+For both of the approaches (conditional IV and nuisance IV), we propose estimators and prove that, in case of identifiability, these estimators consistently estimate the causal effect.